petkaantonov/bluebird/docs/docs/async-dialogs.md

 ```

 `window.prompt` blocks the web page from processing while it waits for the user
 to enter in data.
-I has to block because the input is returned and the next
+It has to block because the input is returned and the next
 line of code needs that result.
 But for sake of this tutorial we are going to
 convert the typical conditional code into a promise API using a [promise
 constructor](api/new-promise.html).